Crassula capitella: Description

+It grows to a height of about 6 inches tall, and will be damaged when exposed to temperatures below 30 °F.

+Cultivation

-CultivationCrassula capitella prefer full sun to partial shade, average watering needs, and shouldn't be exposed to temperatures below 30 °F. It may suffer from foliage edema, which may be the result of rapid changes in moisture.
+Crassula capitella prefer full sun to partial shade, with average watering needs, and it should not be exposed to temperatures below 30 °F. It may suffer from foliage edema, which may be the result of rapid changes in moisture.

+Distribution

-DistributionCrassula capitella is native to southern Africa; it is found in Transvaal, Free State, Eastern Cape, and in some parts of southern Namibia and Botswana.
+Crassula capitella is native to southern Africa; it is found in Transvaal, Free State, Eastern Cape, and in some parts of southern Namibia and Botswana.